liferay/liferay-docs/deployment/articles/04-securing-liferay/15-oauth2/03-authorizing-access.markdown

 ![Figure 1: Users have complete control over what applications have access to their data in their account profiles.](../../../images/oauth-user-apps.png)

-In their account area, users can click *OAuth2 Connected Applications* and see a list of applications they've allowed to access their accounts.
+In their account areas, users can click *OAuth2 Connected Applications* and see a list of applications they've allowed to access their accounts.
 From here, they can revoke access by clicking the *Remove Access* item in the Action menu or the *Remove Access* button in the detail screen for the application.